 The Greenville High School Instrumental Music Department has an Enrollment this fall of over 200 students.
 Courses consist of one orchestra class, three concert bands, two jazz bands, and the Yellow Jacket marching band.
 Students may enroll in more than one course with special permission.

 Mrs. Gould directs the High School Band and Orchestra program.
-Student teachers direct the Pep Band and Mr. Ayres, Greenville Middle School Band Director, oversees the Jazz Bands.
+Student teachers direct the Pep Band and Mr. Radtke, Greenville Middle School Band Director, oversees the Jazz Bands.

 The String Orchestra consists of string students in grades 9-12.
 The Symphony Orchestra is created during the second semester when 10-12th grade wind and percussion players are selected to play in the ensemble.
 Rehearsals for Symphony Orchestra generally happen during channel one time and in the evenings.

 Course Outline for Greenville High School Jazz Bands

 Jazz Band is offered as a zero hour course at Greenville High School.
 Since the class does not meet every day, students receive ½ credit for the class over the course of the year.
 Students will learn to perform in a wide variety of jazz styles.
 The focus will be upon swing music of the Big Band era.
 Students will also experiment with improvisation.

 In such a small group setting, regular attendance is essential and will be part of the grading system.
 The jazz bands are musical ambassadors for our school and regularly perform concerts both at school and in the community.
 Attendance at each performance is mandatory.
 Regularly scheduled concerts will include the GHS Holiday Band Concert, the GHS Collage Concerts, MSBOA Jazz Festival, a combined concert with the Flat River Big Band, a performance as a warm up act for a professional Big Band, and the Jazz Day Concert.

 Symphonic Orchestra during Collage Concert Assembly 2009